Nianca-Chetty103/Tetrix-Game/README.md

  ## How to play⭐
  use the following keys to play:
+ - click on the link under the descriptions.
+ - click start and go for it.
  - Arrow up = move up
  - Arrow down = move down
  - Arrow left = move left